 Although students typically work primarily with one faculty mentor, some students may choose to be active with more than one lab group.
-Under these conditions, the student should have one form advisor and can add other research mentors to their doctoral committee.
+Under these conditions, the student should have one primary research advisor and can add other research mentors to their doctoral committee.
 In any case, it is quite valuable for students to receive mentorship from multiple faculty members.
 Students can be exposed to other faculty through coursework and their research guidance committees.

 If a student has a research advisor who is not a member of the clinical science faculty, the student needs to have a clinical science academic advisor.
 The decision of who should be that advisor sometimes is made as part of the admissions decision but could be made after the student arrives.
-The student should regularly meet with the clinical science academic advisor.
-It generally is a good idea to participate in that person's lab meetings for several semesters.
-Both the research advisor and the academic advisor are members of all guidance committees, with the research advisor typically serving as chair and the academic advisor from the clinical area serving as a member of the second year project or guidance committee.
+The student should regularly meet with the clinical science academic advisor and discuss with them significant training issues before decisions are made on externship or additional responsibilities.
+It generally is a good idea to participate in the clinical science academic advisor's lab meetings for several semesters.
+Both the research advisor and the academic advisor are members of all guidance committees, with the research advisor typically serving as chair and the academic advisor from the clinical area serving as a member of the second-year project or guidance committee.
 Both faculty are invited to participate in the annual evaluation.